rundeck/docs/docs/manual/key-storage/storage-plugins/cyberark-storage.md

 The [Enterprise Runner](/administration/runner/runner-intro.html) can be used to integrate with CyberArk.
 This is useful when CyberArk is hosted in an environment that is not directly accessible from Runbook Automation - whether self-hosted or Cloud.

-The following provides examples of how to configure the Enterprise Runner to connect to Secret Server:
+The following provides examples of how to configure the Enterprise Runner to connect to CyberArk:

 ::: tabs
 @tab YAML Config File